Mike Ehrmantraut Character Analysis: The Broken Father Behind the Perfect Fixer

 He believes innocence cannot survive the world, so compromise feels mature.

-That is where the audience has to be careful.
-Mike is admirable in fragments: his loyalty, nerve, patience, skill, dry humor, and protective instinct.
-But admiration becomes dangerous if it turns his damage into a model.
+That is where audience admiration needs caution.
+Mike’s loyalty, nerve, patience, and skill are genuinely impressive.
+But admiration becomes dangerous when it turns his damage into a model.

 Those are not the same thing.